microsoft/OMS-Agent-for-Linux/docs/Troubleshooting.md

  **Note:** Editing configuration files for performance counters & syslog is overwritten if Portal Configuration is enabled.
 Disable configuration in the OMS Portal (all nodes) or for single nodes run the following:

- `sudo su omsagent -c /opt/microsoft/omsconfig/Scripts/OMS_MetaConfigHelper.py --disable`
+ `sudo su omsagent -c 'python /opt/microsoft/omsconfig/Scripts/OMS_MetaConfigHelper.py --disable'`

 ## Installation Error Codes